cocos/cocos-docs/en/editor/publish/build-guide.md

 - **Common Asset Copy**: Some raw assets will be directly copied from the `library` to the built folder `assets/xxxBundle/native`.

-- **md5 processing**: Add the `.md5` suffix to all the resources, project scripts and engine files in the `assets` folder, and organize the data to be recorded in the `settings.json`.
+- **md5 processing**: Add the `.md5` suffix to all the assets, project scripts and engine files in the `assets` folder, and organize the data to be recorded in the `settings.json`.

 - **`application.js` template file generation**: dynamically generates the `application.js` file according to user options and generate it to the release package directory `src` generated after the build.

 ### Organizing `settings.json`/`config.json` and configuring JSON data

-It is mainly to prepare the necessary configuration information for the game launch based on the resource data compiled previously.
+It is mainly to prepare the necessary configuration information for the game launch based on the asset data compiled previously.

 #### settings.json